Flapjacks

 • Easy to customize.
 Change up the flavors, add fruit, chocolate, and more.

-• Rolled oats– Also known as old fashioned oats or porridge oats.
-You can use quick cooking oats, but your flapjacks will be slightly more chewy and soft in the middle.
+• Rolled oats.
+Also known as old-fashioned oats or porridge oats.
+You can use quick-cooking oats, but your bars will be slightly chewier and softer in the middle.
+For gluten-free flapjacks, use gluten-free oats.

-• Brown sugar OR coconut sugar- Obviously this sweetens the bars, but they also keep them soft in the middle.
-White sugar will work but will be a little denser throughout.
+• Brown sugar OR coconut sugar.
+Sweetens the bars and keeps them soft in the middle.
+White sugar will work but will make for denser bars.

-• Coconut oil- I used refined coconut oil, as there is no coconut flavor.
-You can substitute this for unsalted butter if you wish!
+• Coconut oil.
+I used refined coconut oil, so there’s no coconut flavor.
+You can also substitute this for unsalted butter.

-• If you notice coconut oil bubbling too much on top of the flapjacks while they are baking, cover the baking pan with tin foil for it to seep back into the bars.
+• Cover with foil.
+If you notice coconut oil bubbling too much on top of the bars while baking, cover the pan with foil so it seeps back into the bars.

 Flavor variations

 The beauty of these flapjacks is just how customizable they are.
-I prefer to keep them plain so the golden syrup flavor shines, but here are some delicious flavor options!
+I prefer to keep them plain so the golden syrup flavor shines, but here are some delicious flavors I’ve experimented with:

 • Honey.
-Instead of using golden syrup, use a good quality raw honey.
+Instead of using golden syrup, use good-quality raw honey.
 I love using Manuka honey, as it has a more mellow flavor.

 • Peanut butter.
-Replace half the coconut oil with smooth peanut butter, along with replacing the golden syrup with honey.
+Replace half the coconut oil with smooth peanut butter, and replace the golden syrup with honey.

 • Apple.
 Replace half the coconut oil with unsweetened applesauce, and add 1/2 cup of dried apples OR 2 chopped granny smith apples.